 This program matches seniors with a volunteer who visits on a weekly basis.
 The visit may include help writing letters, shopping, running errands, or simply a cordial visit and conversation.

-Since volunteers will be working with vulnerable and frail seniors, all positions require:
+Since volunteers may be working with vulnerable and frail seniors, all positions require: